cuemacro/findatapy/README.md

 # Contributors

-* Contributors are welcome for this project
-* Take a look at planned features for chartpy, findatapy and finmarketpy are [here](https://github.com/cuemacro/finmarketpy/blob/master/PLANNED_FEATURES.md)
+Contributors are always welcome for finmarketpy, findatapy and chartpy.
+If you'd like to contribute, have a look at [Planned Features](PLANNED_FEATURES.md] for areas we're looking for help on.
+Or if you have any ideas for improvements to the libriares please let us know too!

 # Gallery